POWER-KI/POWER-KI/README.md

 Ready to install (.msi) package.

 <h3>WRAP:</h3>
-Extend the POWER-KI Power with your code:
+Extend the POWER-KI Power with your code.</br>